polyquantique/haarpy/README.md

 The original Mathematica version of this code, for the calculation of Weingarten functions of the unitary group, can be found [here](https://github.com/hdeguise/Weingarten_calculus).

 ## Haarpy in action
-The main functions of Haarpy are *weingarten_class* and *weingarten_element* allowing for the calculation of Weingarten functions.
-These functions vary in their parameters.
+The main functions of Haarpy are *weingarten_class*, *weingarten_element* and *haar_integral* allowing for the calculation of Weingarten functions and integrals over unitaries sampled at random from the Haar-measure.
 We recommend importing the following when working with Haarpy.
 ```Python
 from sympy import Symbol
 from sympy.combinatorics import Permutation